 You will able to post a response only if you are an administrator or responder in your subscription.
 You can see your role in your current subscription on the members page.
 If you think you should be able to respond, but are not in a responding role, you should contact your subscription administrator.

-Assuming you are in a responding role, you will see the "Your reply" box at the bottom of the story, if the story is within your current subscription.
-To respond to the opinion, simply type your response in the box, choose a signature style, and click Send your response.
+Assuming you are in a responding role, you will see the "Post your response" box at the bottom of the story, if the story is within your current subscription.
+To respond to the opinion, simply type your response in the box, choose a signature style, and click Send.

 What will happen to my response?